knative/docs/blog/docs/articles/knative-1.0.md

 ---
-title: "Knative 1.0: What's new?"
+title: "Knative 1.0 is out!"
-linkTitle: "Knative 1.0: What's new?"
+linkTitle: "Knative 1.0 is out!"
 date: 2021-11-02
 description: "Details on the 1.0 release of Knative"
 type: "blog"